fbpx

 There is a long time period between once the contract is accepted and when you get the keys.
 So, if you force the seller to accept a lower offer than they wanted, they have plenty of ways to get back at you with their frustration.
 Don’t get caught up in your ego’s need to dominate the other party.
 If this is the right house for you, does it really matter in the grand scheme of things if you pay an extra $5,000 for it?

-As the saying goes in Real Estate, ‘The Money is Made when you Buy, Not When You Sell’.
-In other words, the price you pay for the property is the main factor in determining how much profit you make later on.
-Walking away from a deal will put you in a much stronger position and help you avoid paying too much for the home.
+As the saying goes in Real Estate, ‘Money is made when you buy, not when you sell. ‘ In other words, the price you pay for the property is the main factor in determining how much profit you make later.
+Walking away from a bad deal will put you in a much stronger position and help you avoid paying too much for the home.

 Bonus: Get insurance right away

-Your bank or lender will want proof that the property has insurance on it, so it’s best to get it immediately because you will need it eventually.
+Your bank or lender will want proof that the property has insurance, so it’s best to get it immediately because you will need it eventually.
+Home insurance is important because it covers you for any loss or damage to the building.

 Insurance will protect your house if there is fire, theft, flood or accidental damage.

-Jane had only just gotten her pre-approval, was a little bit green and didn’t understand how buying a property works.
-So she thought she would go in and offer a bit lower than she should.
+Jane had only just gotten her pre-approval, was a little bit green, and didn’t understand how buying a property works.
+So, she thought she would go in and offer a bit lower than she should.
 When she made her offer, she was informed that another buyer was interested in the property, and the agent hinted at the other offer’s conditions and the price the other person had offered.

 The agent claimed they were merely following the seller’s instructions, but Jane argued that the instructions were illegal and that the agent should know better.
-Now, in Queensland, where there are multiple offers, a form needs to be signed beforehand.
+Now, in Queensland, when there are multiple offers, a form needs to be signed beforehand.

-1. Understand the market dynamics
+Understand the market dynamics.

 In Jane’s situation, she didn’t understand that even though we’d seen a 4% rise in the interest rates, she was actually in a seller’s market.
-She didn’t realize there was a lot of competition in the area for the specific property she was looking at, and therefore, she found herself in a bidding war.
+She didn’t realise there was a lot of competition in the area for the specific property she was looking at, and therefore, she found herself in a bidding war.
 If you are struggling with your emotions and understanding the marketplace, this is where a buyer’s agent can be handy.

-3. Understand the agent's role.
+Understand the agent's role.

 Real estate agents are working for the seller not you.